Alice Manicur: Early life and education

 Manicur was born in McDowell County, West Virginia, the daughter of Salvatore (Sam) Manicure and Jeanette Roberts Manicure.
 Her father, a coal miner, was born in Italy.
-She graduated Berea College in 1954, earned a master's degree at Indiana University in 1955, and completed doctoral studies in student personnel administration at Indiana University in 1960.
+She graduated Berea College in 1954, earned a master's degree at Indiana University Bloomington in 1955, and completed doctoral studies in student personnel administration at Indiana University Bloomington in 1960.
 Her dissertation was titled "Problem Areas and Acceptability of Student Behavior as Indicated by Residence Hall and Sorority Women at Indiana University."

 Career

 During and after World War II, Manicur worked a variety of jobs to support her siblings.
 After she earned her master's degree, she was a counselor at MacMurray College.
 In 1960, she became the first dean of students at Frostburg State College; in 1972, her position was upgraded to vice president of student affairs.
 She retired from Frostburg in 2007.

 Manicur was active in the National Association for Student Personnel Administrators (NASPA), and was the first woman to be president of NASPA when she was elected in 1976.
 She also served on the Board of Trustees of Berea College.

 Manicur was inducted into the Maryland Women's Hall of Fame in 2012.
+A meeting space on the Frostburg State University campus is named the Alice R. Manicur Assembly Hall in her honor.